Page

 photograph a model's back.

-you can draw your eyes away, you can see a indistinct
+can draw your eyes away, you can see a indistinct bright

-bright spot in the upper left corner -- that's the steam
+spot in the upper left corner -- that's the steam room light

 It's

-everything in the image, including the foggy bright
+in the image, including the foggy bright spots.
+That's

 |